 - Account and Resource Management Console

 - Delegation and Configuration Console

 - Web Console

+- DRA Reporting (in the DRA consoles and through NetIQ Reporting Center)

 - Command-Line Interface (CLI)

 - Active Directory Service Interfaces (ADSI)

-- Windows Terminal Server (WTS)

 These products use the same native interfaces as the native Active Directory and Microsoft Exchange administration consoles.
 Therefore, DRA and ExA are as secure and reliable as Active Directory and Exchange.
 These products do not modify Active Directory in any way.